 First of all, let me just say: these Chex Mix chicken tenders are NOT a gimmick.
 They are A+ top of the line juicy, tender, crunchy, crisp, super flavorful chicken tenders.
-They just also happen to taste like Chex Mix.
+They just also happen to taste like Chex Mix, thanks to my simple DIY Chex Mix seasoning blend.

-Basically, what happened is this.
-During quarantine, Jimmy got really into making Chex Mix.
-He made probably a dozen or so huge batches of it.
-He has perfected the art of Chex Mix.
-Some people got into sourdough.
-Jimmy got into Chex Mix.
-I certainly am not complaining.
-Because in that time, I was inspired to make Chex Mix popcorn.
+During early pandemic lockdowns, my husband got really into making Homemade Chex Mix.
+He made a half a dozen or so huge batches of it.
+He perfected the art.
+Some people got into sourdough recipes.
+He got into Chex Mix.
+I certainly was not complaining.
+In fact, I joined his fervor and ended up making a recipe for Chex Mix popcorn.

-Chex Mix seasoning is simple: Worcestershire sauce, seasoned salt, onion powder, garlic powder, and that's it.
-It's great on pretzels and bagel chips and corn/rice cereal sure, but those flavors are just as easily adapted for use on non-snack foods.
+Chex Mix seasoning is simple: Worcestershire sauce, seasoned salt, onion powder, garlic powder, and that's pretty much it .
+It's great on pretzels and bagel chips and corn/rice cereal sure, but those flavors are just as easily adapted for use on savory non-snack foods like chicken.

-Knowing that crushed corn flakes are often used to help add crunch to fried chicken, we quickly realized that doing the same with Chex cereal was the way to go.
+Knowing that corn flakes are often used to help add crunch to fried chicken, we decided that using a breading of crushed Chex cereal was the way to go.
 But we didn't just want Chex-crusted chicken tenders.
 We wanted Chex Mix chicken tenders.

 You're far more likely to bite in and have a niggling feeling that there's some familiar flavor combo happening that you have great affection for, but can't quite place.